vmatekole/nostr-analytics/README.md

 A analytics/NLP engine for decentralised social networks.

 ## Problem statement
 Data on Decentralised social networks is sharded and distributed across multiple nodes.
-Unlike blockchains there is no single source truth.
-Decentralised analytics aims to provide a robust, architecture that allows us for accurate analytics from decentralised networks such as Nostr and Farcaster.
+Unlike blockchains there is no single source of truth.
+Decentralised analytics aims to provide a robust, architecture that allows for accurate analytics from decentralised networks such as Nostr and Farcaster.

 ## Supported Networks
 - [Nostr](https://nostr.com/)